Dental Crowns

 On average, dental crowns last between five and 15 years.
 The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well you follow good oral hygiene practices, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting fingernails, and using your teeth to open packaging).

 While a crowned tooth does not require any special care, remember that simply because a tooth is crowned does not mean the tooth is protected from decay or gum disease.
-Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day, flossing daily (especially around the crown area where the gum meets the tooth) and rinsing with an antibacterial mouthwash at least once a day.
+Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day, and flossing daily.